 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

 In Alabama, there are no state laws governing where you may keep or scatter ashes.
-Cremation renders ashes harmless, so there is no public health risk involved.
-Use common sense and refrain from scattering ashes in places where they would be obvious to others.
+Generally, use common sense and refrain from scattering ashes in places where they would be obvious to others.

 Scattering ashes on public land.
 You may wish to check both city and county ordinances and zoning rules before scattering ashes on local public land, such as a city park.
 However, many people simply proceed as they wish, letting their best judgment be their guide.